 Dr. Khanal works in the lab of Dr. Manoj Karee at the Center for Precision and Automated Agricultural Systems (CPAAS) at WSU.
 His research focuses on machine vision, machine learning, and computer vision with an emphasis on applications in diverse sectors such as agriculture and industrial automation.
 Prior to joining Dr. Karee’s research group, he gained experience in industrial automation while working at a private company in Portugal.
 His current research efforts are in the advancement of hyperspectral sensor technology for the purpose of analyzing nutrient levels in vineyards.

-Sirapoom Peanusaha, PhD student, UC Davis
+Sirapoom Peanusaha, PhD candidate, UC Davis

 Sirapoom is a team member in the Digital Agriculture Laboratory led by Dr. Alireza Pourreza.
 His research focuses on developing techniques for using the aerial multispectral and hyperspectral imagery to detect grape nutrient status.